attayk/attayk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I work on and through the history of philosophy.
+My research is based in the conviction that the history of philosophy provides a central axis for examining philosophical perspectives, because it is constituted by a heterogeneous multiplicity of views on central issues.
+I am interested in expressing and explicating ideas regarding technique, value and knowledge by putting that heterogeneity to work.
+Systematically, my interests focus on the philosophy of science and technology, and on the theory of value.
+Historically, I focus on post-Kantian philosophy--with an emphasis on German Idealism and process philosophy.

-I am postdoctoral fellow at Potsdam Universität's Centre for Post-Kantian Philosophy, and as of Oct 2025, a Lecturer at Tel Aviv University's Philosophy Faculty.
+I am currently postdoctoral fellow at Potsdam Universität's Centre for Post-Kantian Philosophy.
+As of Oct 2026, I am a Lecturer at Tel Aviv University's Philosophy Faculty.
 Before these, I completed my doctoral work under the supervision of Prof. Eli Friedlander, and was a doctoral International Fox Fellow at Yale University under the supervision of Prof. Paul Franks.

-I work on and through the history of philosophy.
-My main systematic interests are the philosophies of science and technology, as well as the theory of value.
-My main historical interest is post-Kantian philosophy--so far, with a focus on German Idealism.
+I was also a member of Prof. Larry Horwitz's Mathematical Physics Seminar.

+Please contact me at [attaykremer@mail.tau.ac.il](attaykremer@mail.tau.ac.il)